Undergraduate Course: Scientific Frontiers of Medicine (BIME10055)

 - Critically evaluate information from different approaches (e.g. studies of experimental models, genetic analyses of patient cohorts) to identify the underlying mechanisms that might contribute to disease pathogenesis, diagnosis or the efficacy of treatment strategies.

-- Demonstrate knowledge and understanding of the use of cutting edge biomedical science (e.g. proteomics, imaging, stem cells) to drive advances in medical research and make effective use of information and communications technology to critically appraise relevant information from the medical research literature and present information to others.
+- Demonstrate knowledge and understanding of the use of cutting edge biomedical science (e.g. proteomics, imaging, stem cells) to drive advances in medical research.
+Make effective use of information and communications technology to critically appraise relevant information from the medical research literature and present information to others.

 Original relevant research journal articles